 How much do Print Binding and Finishing Workers make in each U.S. state?

 |District of Columbia||$77,190|

-Tools & Technologies Used by Print Binding and Finishing Workers
+What Tools do Print Binding and Finishing Workers Use?

 - Microsoft Excel